yurokji/puzzle_code/README.md

 # puzzle_code
-silly implementation of a bunch of silly puzzles
+A bunch of naive, dirty codes of puzzles